Ready to start a podcast but not sure what's all involved?

 These are usually 10 to 15 seconds long, and may combine elements like music, a vocal introduction, some cool sound effects, etc.

-There are two main goals with intros and outros.
+There are two main goals with intro and outro audio files.

-They help to brand your podcasts and make them recognizable to listeners as your podcasts!
+- They help to brand your podcasts and make them recognizable to listeners for you the podcast host!

 You can easily create your intros and outros yourself by using free sounds and music-clips from sites like freesound.org, recording your own voice, and editing it all together.